yukithegoatyyy/yukithegoatyyy/README.md

+About me:
-Built from curiosity.
+> Built from curiosity.
 Refined by failure.